Present participle for to sanitize a surface or area

 Present participle for to wash or groom oneself in order to be more attractive

-Present participle for to remove contamination from something, and thus render it safe
+Present participle for to remove unwanted items from

 Present participle for to wash or clean something